nealbarshes/nealbarshes.github.io/VAHoustonVascularService/index.md

 </ol>

 <hr>
 So glad you've read through all of this document!
-Now please complete [this quiz](https://www.surveymonkey.com/r/N5R9H9X) (8 questions, ~5 minutes to complete) to ensure understanding of this.
+Now please complete [this quiz](https://www.surveymonkey.com/r/N5R9H9X) to ensure understanding of this.